Wheel Of Emotions For Kids Worksheet

 - “I am _____ because I feel ____”

 - “This situation makes me feel ____ and ____”

-If you are seeing the child in a family setting, provide a copy of the worksheet to the caretakers of the child to aid in at home practice of identifying feelings.
+If you are seeing the child in a family setting, provide a copy of the worksheet to their caretakers to aid in the at-home practice of identifying feelings.